aschmiedeke/gbtdocs/docs/tutorials/argus_n2hp_fsw_tutorial.rst

 .. admonition:: Data

    The data we will be working with in this tutorial was obtained during the Fall 2022 GBT Observer Training Workshop.
-   The raw sdfits files are accessible at ADD PATH HERE.